dawitalemu4/gURL/README.md

 **Q:** **Why self-hosted?**

 **A:**  I don't want to pay for cloud resources for your convenience.
-Jokes aside, I didn't want to figure out how to make API requests to an API that is locally hosted from gokey-cURL if it was hosted on a deployed server (without having a user download something locally), and I plan on using this on APIs I'm building locally.
+Jokes aside, I didn't want to figure out how to make API requests to an API that is locally hosted from gURL if it was hosted on a deployed server (without having a user download something locally), and I plan on using this on APIs I'm building locally.

-Leave a post in the [discussions](https://github.com/dawitalemu4/gokey-cURL/discussions) if you have any questions.
+Leave a post in the [discussions](https://github.com/dawitalemu4/gURL/discussions) if you have any questions.

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License - see the [LICENSE.txt](https://github.com/dawitalemu4/gokey-cURL/blob/main/LICENSE.txt).
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International Public License - see the [LICENSE.txt](https://github.com/dawitalemu4/gURL/blob/main/LICENSE.txt).